blobnom/API/README.md

 - Install all the dependencies `python -m pip install -r requirements.txt`
 - If you're not using heroku, change the port in the `app.py` file to something of your choice
 - Run with `python app.py`

+If you have any questions or suggestions, open an issue and i'll look into it :D